Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 13. Horace Grant

 Those rec specs!
-Other than the fact that he was probably laying down a whooping on your favorite team, the 4x NBA champ’s iconic goggles made him a fan favorite.
-The reason Grant rocked his ballin’ binoculars throughout his career only heightens his legend.
+Other than the fact that he was probably laying down a whooping on your favorite team, the 4-time NBA champ’s iconic goggles made him a fan favorite.
+The reason Grant, who won the first of his three titles with the Chicago Bulls in the early 1990s, rocked his ballin’ binoculars throughout his career only heightens his legend.

-Grant wasn’t done putting in work for the Bulls when he left Chicago to play in Orlando.
-In 2016, the organization hired Grant – along with fellow teammate and NBA great Scottie Pippen – to join Toni Kukoc as Special Advisors to the President & COO.
+Grant wasn’t done putting in work for the Bulls when he left Chicago to play in Orlando, then later the Lakers, where he won his fourth ring.
+In 2016, the Bulls’ organization hired Grant — along with fellow former teammate and NBA great Scottie Pippen — to join another former Bulls player, Toni Kukoc, as Special Advisors to the President & Chief Operating Officer.

 14. Moses Malone

 By no means has Moses Malone’s legacy been lost to time, buried beneath names of other forgotten NBA players.
 However, acknowledging that Malone “is a legend” is about as far as we go when talking about him.
-The man was an NBA champ, 3x MVP and 12x All-Star who averaged a career 20.6 points and 12.2 rebounds!
+The man was an NBA champ, 3-time MVP and 12-time All-Star who averaged a career 20.6 points and 12.2 rebounds!

 In 2015, Malone got a heart monitor after feeling discomfort from a reportedly irregular heartbeat.
 One week later, he unexpectedly passed away from heart disease at the age of 60.

 What big arms you have, Grandmama!
 What gold tooth you have, Grandmama!